-Offering Information and Referrals to Other Wrap-around Services and/or Law Enforcement
+Offering Information and Referrals to Other Wrap-around Services and/or Law Enforcement agencies.

-In most cases, survivors of trafficking will approach One-Stop Centers towards the end of their rehabilitation process and will have already been working with other federal, state, local or nonprofit organizations, and agencies.
 In the event survivors have not yet received services, it is important for staff to be aware of and utilize local resources and service providers, particularly non-profit organizations that provide services to survivors of trafficking.
 Service providers for survivors of trafficking can also refer or accompany their clients to the nearest One-Stop Center when they are ready for employment and training services.